 Puree all dressing ingredients, except oil, in a blender until smooth.
 Then with the blender still running, drizzle in the oil slowly until emulsified.

-If desired, marinade any meats or vegetables in 1 cup of dressing for a minimum of 30 minutes then remove and retain dressing for salad.
+If desired, marinate any meats or vegetables in 1 cup of dressing for a minimum of 30 minutes then remove and retain dressing for salad.
 (Optional)

 On a large platter arrange the lettuce leaves, half the meats, cheeses, and vegetables.
 Repeat with a second layer.